 How to build a positive culture in healthcare

-This image was created by Neil Spenceley, the Clinical Lead for the Paediatric Intensive Care Unit in Yorkhill Children’s Hospital in Glasgow Scotland.
+This image is a creation by Neil Spenceley, the Clinical Lead for the Paediatric Intensive Care Unit in Yorkhill Children’s Hospital in Glasgow Scotland.

-The image shows both cultural problems and solutions in healthcare workplaces.
+The image shows both cultural problems and solutions for improving culture in healthcare workplaces.
 “Change the system, not the people,” because as I mentioned earlier, this is no single person’s fault.

 A better system will develop a better culture, and a better culture will better address quality issues in the organisation through effective communication and collaboration among and between staff and management.

-Culture starts from the top and grows from the bottom, so here are four simple principles for senior managers to follow to ensure that their cultural ideals are translated into cultural norms across the organisation.
+Culture starts from the top and grows from the bottom.
+Here are four simple principles for senior managers to follow and translate their cultural ideals into cultural norms across the organisation.